garystafford/virtual-vehicles-docker/README.md

 # use docker-compose to pull and build new images and containers
 # this will take up to 20 minutes or more to pull images
-docker-compose -p vehicle up -d
+docker-compose -p test up -d

 # list machines, images, and containers
+# check all containers are running
 docker-machine ls && \
 docker images && \
 docker ps -a

 # wait for containers to fully start before tests fire up
-sleep 30
+sleep 20

 # add local dns name to hosts file for demo (mac-friendly)
 sudo -- sh -c -e "echo '$(docker-machine ip test)   api.virtual-vehicles.com' >> /etc/hosts";